DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 ## Setup and Teardown

 State management is an integral and important part of web testing.
 When your tests run, there are inevitably leftovers- database or local storage records, cache, or cookies.
-These require deletion during teardown.
+This data requires deletion during teardown.
 Extra steps your app requires to run (like adding records to the database) are performed during setup.

 One common strategy is to place the setup actions in the preceding test's `after` and `afterEach` hooks.
 While good for cleanup, these hooks create mutual dependence between your tests when used to set up for the following test.
-The success rate of a test is then influenced by a preceding one, which is not desirable.
+The success of a test is then influenced by a preceding one, which is not desirable.

 Plus, if the `before`/`beforeEach` setup is unsuccessful, the corresponding test does not run, which saves you time.
 If `after`/`afterEach` setup yields an error, the following test runs and probably fails due to the unsuccessful setup.